metocean/moana-qc/README.md

 ---
 ## Quality control summary
+As the data is being delivered in a near-real-time basis these quality control tests are automatic.
+All the variables (Temperature, Depth, Longitude, Latitude and Time) and their associated Quality Control Flag (QC_Flag, <variable>_QC) are included in the files that are being delivered and are compliant to GTS standards (WMO, 2020).
+Given the mangōpare sensor's manufacture specifications and the parameters expected from near-real-time data the quality control process identifies if the measurements are within the accepted range.
+As per the "standard" oceanographic tests the highest quality data is going to be represented by a QC_Flag value of 1, while the bad data will present a QC_Flag value of 4 (WMO, 2020; U.S. Integrated Ocean Observing System, 2020; Wong et al. 2021).

 "Standard" oceanographic QC tests for temperature and pressure data are included in qc_tests_df.py.
 Most of these are based on QARTOD or Argo tests.
 If any new tests are needed, that is most likely the best place to put them.
 For each test, a quality flag is assigned:

 Quality flag values = [0,1,2,3,4]